 These symptoms, along with loss of appetite, can persist for several days.

 Can Salmonella Infection Cause Serious Health Problems?

-Although most people recover completely (which sometimes can take several months), salmonella infection may cause a condition known as Reiter's syndrome in a small percentage of people.
-Symptoms of Reiter's syndrome include joint pain, eye irritation, and pain when urinating.
-The joint pain of Reiter's syndrome may develop into chronic arthritis.
+Although most people recover completely (which sometimes can take several months), salmonella infection may cause a condition known as reactive arthritis in a small percentage of people.
+Symptoms include joint pain, eye irritation, and pain when urinating.
+The joint pain may develop into chronic arthritis.

 Salmonella infection rarely causes death, although it can occur in the very young, very old, or among those who have compromised immune systems.